New year's resolutions - we all make them, but few of us stick to them!

 “Often people have the best of intentions when making new year's resolutions but then struggle with achieving them when the reality of normal day to day pressures kick in following the holiday period,” says EML Risk Management Specialist Christie Solway.

-“Any goal needs to have plan.
+“Any goal needs to have a plan.
 As the saying goes: If you fail to plan, you plan to fail.

 “You therefore need to plan how you’re going to achieve your goal.
 For example, do you need to set aside time to go to the gym, do you need to need to research healthy eating and put together a meal plan, do you need to enlist professional help, or do you need to organise your finances to ensure you have sufficient cash to achieve what you have chosen?”